mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/topics/debugging.md

 ## Environment Types

 Silverstripe knows three different environment-types (or "debug-levels").
-Each of the levels gives you different tools and functionality. "//dev//", "//test//" and "//live//".
+Each of the levels gives you different tools and functionality. "dev", "test" and "live".
 You can either configure the environment of the site in the mysite/_config.php file or in your [environment configuration file](/topics/environment-management).

 The definition of setting an environment in your mysite/_config.php looks like